 - University-sponsored extracurricular event

 If you know you are going to miss class, notify the interpreting coordinator as soon as possible that you will not need scheduled interpreting services.
-The coordinator should receive notice at least two working days in advance when you are planning to miss a class.
+The coordinator should receive notice at least one business day in advance when you are planning to miss a class.

 If an interpreter does not show up for a scheduled class, contact the interpreting coordinator as soon as possible.
 If possible, a replacement will be sent.